carlota-moh/black-jack-rl/README.md

 To evaluate the effectiveness of the reinforcement learning techniques we're implementing, we'll measure the win rate of each agent after a fixed number of training episodes.

-We've created a video showcasing the gameplay of our best-performing agent, which was trained using DQN.
-You can find this video in the `docs/imgs/results_video.gif` directory and watch it to see how the agent plays against the dealer.
+We've created a video showcasing the results of the applied algorithms.
+You may find the video in the `docs/imgs/results_video.gif` directory and watch it to see how our agents play against the dealer.
 We've also included an extract of the video below for your convenience:

 ![results_gif](./docs/imgs/results_video.gif)